surifirstpin/biplus_documentation/docs/How to browse reports.md

 To open a  report click on report name in the list. once you open the report it will display set of options as described below,

-**9. Filter** section available on top left report screen, displays the filters applied to existing report.
+**9. Filter** section available on top left of the report screen, displays already the filters applied to existing report.
 You can add additional filters using **Add filters** button and to apply the added filters click on **Apply** button and finally click **Save** to save the data with newly added filters.

 > Note : To restore the data based on Previous Filter Click on  **Restore default filters** Icon at top left beside filter section.